willi-z/Syntasia/docs/framework/attributes_and_skills.md

         Are you someone, how acts fast and comes quick to a decission?
         Then you should spend some points in Intiative.
     === "Charisma"
-        Are you charmfull or mystiros should people love or fear you or just ignore you?
+        Are you charmfull or mysterios should people love or fear you or just ignore you?
         A high charisma will help you controlling the perception people have about you.

+    Addiionally, the players Aktionpoints in a figthing round are calculated as:
+    ``Aktionpoints = 3 + 3C Initiative``

 === "Mind"
     === "Intelligence"